flamelily-bluescsi/bluescsi/ultrawide68.md

 {% include carousel1.html %}

 This is 68 pin 16bit Ultra Wide version of the BlueSCSI (shown as Ultra Wide in the picture above).
 This has a right angle 68 pin header and both floppy and more standard hard/CDROM drive molex for power.
-This contains the SPI port on the PCB for the Front Panel board which is designed by Polpo for the [PicoIDE.](/picoide) This Front Panel board is coming soon [see here.](/frontpanel) These new Ultra devices use the same footprint as the original V2 desktop so the all the existing [3D print mounts](/print) will work.
+This device contains the SPI port on the PCB for the Front Panel board which is designed by Polpo for the [PicoIDE.](/picoide) This Front Panel board is coming soon [see here.](/frontpanel) These new Ultra devices use the same footprint as the original V2 desktop so the all the existing [3D print mounts](/print) will work.

 See more detailed info about the new ultra products [HERE.](https://bluescsi.com/ultra){:target="_blank"}